Paperback-iOS/website/src/help/faq/README.md

 ---

 ### How do notifications work?
-The app will periodically check for updates in the background when iOS allocates time for it.
+The app will periodically check for updates in the background when iOS or iPadOS allocates time for it.
 You can expedite the process by hitting refresh *once* to check for updates.
 This does not guarantee that notifications will work immediately after.

 ---